cyberegoorg/zbgfx/README.md

 > - Binding for DebugDraw is first draft and need cleanup.
 > - `shaderc` need some time to compile.

-> [!CAUTION]
+> [!NOTE]
-> - On retina/hidpi display imgui rendering is broken but is probably simple to fix.
-(WIP)
 > - If you build shaders/app and see something like `run shaderc (shader.bin.h) stderr`.
-    Remember is not "true" error but only in debug build shader print some stuff to stderr and zig build catch it.
+    This is not "true" error (build success), but only in debug build shader print some stuff to stderr and zig build catch it.

 ## License